CNAG-Biomedical-Informatics/convert-pheno/docs/pxf.md

    <figcaption>Figure extracted from www.ga4gh.org</figcaption>
 </figure>

-Phenopackets have a [top-level](https://phenopacket-schema.readthedocs.io/en/latest/toplevel.html) elements to structure the information.
+Phenopackets use [top-level](https://phenopacket-schema.readthedocs.io/en/latest/toplevel.html) elements in order to structure the information.
 We'll be focussing on the element **Phenopacket**.

 ## PXF as input ![PXF](https://avatars.githubusercontent.com/u/17553567?s=280&v=4){ width="20" }

 === "Command-line"

-    If you're using a Phenopackets v2 JSON file with the `convert-pheno` command-line interface just provide the right [syntax](https://github.com/mrueda/convert-pheno#synopsis):
+    When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](https://github.com/mrueda/convert-pheno#synopsis) is provided.

     !!!
-Tip "About data types"
+Tip "`JSON` data in Phenopackets file"
-        Note that the file can consist of a single individual (JSON object) or multiple ones (JSON array of objects).
+        Note that the file can consist of one individual (one JSON object) or multiple individuals (a JSON array of objects).

     ```
     convert-pheno -ipxf ipxf.json -obff individuals.json